YangLabHKUST/XMAP/README.md

 # License
 XMAP is licensed under the GNU General Public License v3.0.

+# Contact
 Improvements and new features of XMAP will be updated on a regular basis.
-Please post on the GitHub discussion page with any questions.

-# Contact
 Please feel free to contact Mingxuan Cai (mx.cai@cityu.edu.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.